 THE PICKFORD BIOGRAPHS: “Friends” (1912).
 June 1, 2012.
 Mary Pickford did some of her best early work in her final months at Biograph in 1912.
 For Friends, D. W. Griffith wrote the scenario and paired his two most talented actors, Pickford and Henry B. Walthall, to engage in some “slow acting” in this minimalist masterpiece of single-reel drama.
 The famous close-up of Pickford at the end of the film comes as a surprise – a less-than-heartwarming ending.

 VERITABLE VON STROHEIM.
 June 26, 2012.
 Few filmmakers can match Stroheim for his relentlessly dismal view of humans as little more than animals, or his ability to create a fantastic persona for himself — one as removed from reality as his films were grounded in it.
-He was the ultimate outsider: a Jew in Catholic Vienna, an aristocrat in the melting pot of America.
-A penniless immigrant in New York in 1909, within five years he was working in movies with the most famous names in the business: a haberdasher’s son now designing sets, a technical advisor on military matters, acting and, soon, directing at Universal.
+He was the ultimate outsider: a Jew in Catholic Vienna, a self-styled aristocrat in the melting pot of America, and a penniless immigrant in New York in 1909.
+Within five years he was working in movies with the most famous names in the business: a haberdasher’s son now designing sets, a technical advisor on military matters, acting and soon directing at Universal.